-In accordance with the provision of C.2.2 of the 2014 UK Corporate Governance Code, the Directors have assessed viability over a period longer than that required for going concern and have chosen three years.
+In accordance with the provision of C.2.2 of the 2014 UK Corporate Governance Code - which is referenced for best practice2 - the Directors have assessed viability over a period longer than that required for going concern and have chosen the duration to the end of the regulatory period in 2023.

-Whilst the Board has no reason to believe the Group will not be viable over a longer period, the period over which the Board considers it possible to form a reasonable expectation as to the Group's longer-term viability, based on the risk and sensitivity analysis undertaken, is the three-year period to 31 March 2020.
-Whilst this period is shorter than the forecast period the Board reviews, this three-year forecast period gives management and the Board sufficient. realistic visibility of the future.
-The Board has considered whether it is aware of any specific relevant factors beyond the threeyear horizon and confirmed that there are none.
+Whilst the Board has no reason to believe the Group will not be viable over a longer period, the period over which the Board considers it possible to form a reasonable expectation as to the Group's longer-term viability, based on the risk and sensitivity analysis undertaken, is the period to 31 March 2023.
+The Board has considered whether it is aware of any specific relevant factors and notes, in particular, the Ofgem's consultation RIIO2 document. which indicates lower equity returns and possibly a changed incentive environment for RIIO2.
+Whilst it is impractical to assess the viability in any meaningful way, beyond the current regulatory period, given the nature of the regulatory cycle, we continue to note Ofgem's "financeability duty".

-The Directors have conducted a robust assessment of the principal risks facing the Company and believe that it is in a position to manage these risks.
+The Directors have conducted a robust assessment of the principal risks facing the Company and believe that the Company is in a position to manage these risks.